12 Jan 2026

 Augmented Reality in education is the use of digital elements such as images, videos, 3D objects, and animations to support learning.
 These elements appear on real-world objects through a device like a smartphone, tablet, or AR headset.

-AR does not replace teachers or classrooms.
+Augmented reality app development in New York does not replace teachers or classrooms.
 Instead, it supports teaching by making lessons more interactive and easier to understand.

 Students learn in different ways.
 Some learn by reading, some by listening, and others by seeing or doing.
 Traditional teaching methods do not always support all learning styles.
 This is where augmented reality makes a big difference.
 AR helps students: